-A Rainbow of Urine Color
+The Rainbow of Urine Colors

-Amber – Dark golden urine often results from dehydration (not drinking enough water).
+Amber – Dark golden urine results from dehydration (not drinking enough water).
 A very dark color might indicate the presence of bile in urine, which is symptomatic of a medical condition.
 If you really want to obtain this color on purpose, B vitamins are your best bet.

 Orange – Eating rhubarb or senna can turn your urine orange.
 Senna is a dangerous herb to mess with.
 Stick with rhubarb.
 Cook the rhubarb first, since the raw plant is toxic.
-The drugs rifampin and phenazopyridine can color urine orange.
+The drugs rifampin and phenazopyridine also color urine orange.

-Red – Eating beets or blackberries can turn your urine red.
+Red – Eating beets or blackberries colors your urine red.
 Although they are orange, carrots can also turn urine reddish.
 Discoloration of urine due to beets actually has a name: beeturia.
 Blood in urine tinges it pink and is called hematuria.
 Any of a variety of medical conditions can cause it.

 Brown – Brown urine results from a kidney dysfunction (bad), jaundice (bad), rhabdomyolysis (which you can get from too much exercise), Gilbert’s syndrome, or from an overdose of the herb Goldenseal (also not good).
 You should probably avoid coloring your urine brown on purpose.